ksong4/PackHacks2021/README.md

 ## Inspiration

 Whether you’re looking to avoid debt, give your parents a break or get better returns on your investment, choosing college based on price is important.
 Currently, there is no comprehensive tool to help guide students in their decision making process.
-Our goal is to present all this information to students and families in a user-friendly way and help navigate college finance.
+Our goal is to present all this information to students and families in a user-friendly way and help navigate college finances.

 ## What it does